kiambogo/scrava/README.md

 #Scrava

 ##*Currently In Development*
-An asyrchronous, non-blocking  Scala client for the Strava API built upon the Play Framework.
+An asynchronous, non-blocking  Scala client for the Strava API built upon Play's WS library.